oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/PODMAN_README.md

     # systemctl daemon-reload
     # systemctl enable podman-rac-cgroup.service
     # systemctl enable podman-restart.service
+    # systemctl start podman-rac-cgroup.service
     ```
 10. To resolve VIPs and SCAN IPs, we are using a dummy DNS container in this guide.
 Before proceeding to the next step, create a [DNS server container](../OracleDNSServer/README.md).
 If you have a pre-configured DNS server in your environment, you can replace `-e DNS_SERVERS=172.16.1.25`, `--dns=172.16.1.25`, `-e DOMAIN=example.com`  and `--dns-search=example.com` parameters in **Section 2: Building Oracle RAC Database PODMAN Install Images** with the `DOMAIN_NAME' and 'DNS_SERVER' based on your environment.
+You need to make sure you have `podman-docker` package installed on your OL8 podman host to run the command using `docker` utility.

 11. The Oracle RAC dockerfiles, do not contain any Oracle Software Binaries.
 Download the following software from the [Oracle Technology Network](https://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html) and stage them under dockerfiles/<version> folder.